adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "I beg your pardon, I’m sure," said the Wizard, regretfully.
 "I didn’t know you were so delicate."

-" We’re not delicate!" retorted another soldier. " We are strong and healthy; but we don’t like draughts."
+"We’re not delicate!" retorted another soldier. " We are strong and healthy; but we don’t like draughts."

 Dorothy carefully stood up the line of soldiers, who saluted the visitors with their paper muskets.